The UK Online Safety Act's Global Implications

 Possible Opportunities and Challenges

 While these regulations pose challenges, especially concerning significant penalties for non-compliance, they also present opportunities.
 Companies that align their strategies to comply efficiently can leverage their infrastructure to cement their market dominance.
-As a result, some platforms—like Discord—are poised to use this as a strategic advantage, solidifying their positions through adherence to new legal standards while potentially restricting the breadth of innovations from smaller entities.
+Some platforms — like Discord — are poised to use this as a strategic advantage, solidifying their positions through adherence to new legal standards while potentially restricting the breadth of innovations from smaller entities.

 Future Landscape and Strategic Decisions